Pioneer Zephyr: Promotion: "Dawn-to-Dusk" dash

+Revenue service and additional Zephyr trains

+Even before the Burlington Route's new trainsets could be built, east coast railroads Boston and Maine Railroad and Maine Central Railroad ordered a nearly identical copy of the Pioneer Zephyr from Budd and GM, which began service between Boston and Bangor, Maine, in February 1935 as the Flying Yankee.
+Budd and GM delivered the first additional Zephyrs, identical trainsets 9901 and 9902, in time for an April 1935 debut as the Twin Zephyrs, operating between Chicago and Minneapolis - Saint Paul.
+In all, the Burlington Route ordered eight additional Zephyrs, gradually departing from the semi-permanently coupled design of the Pioneer Zephyr towards regularly coupled cars that could easily be interchanged.

 The Winton two-stroke diesel engines used in the Zephyr power units and early EMC designs, while a breakthrough in locomotive power, were an immature technology.
 Some of their early reliability problems were mitigated with changes to individual parts such as pistons; other solutions had to wait for a differently designed engine.
 For example, the first generation of pistons in the Winton engine only had about 50,000 miles of useful life, later extended to about 100,000 miles.
 GM's next generation diesel engine had pistons with a useful life of over 500,000 miles.
 The problems were most acute under the operating conditions of locomotive, rather than stationary or marine, use.
 Even with the problems of the Winton 201A, their maintenance regime was significantly lower than for steam locomotives.

-9900 and 9901-9903 were articulated trainsets, with common trucks (Jacobs bogies) between each car.
-This caused operating problems, as train lengths could not be changed for demand and any single failure affected the entire train.
-All following power units were separate from their train, although four more articulated and semi-articulated carsets were built.